Skip to main content

 Overview

 You can create custom conditions for specialized logic beyond what the built-in conditions provide.
-Implement the ICondition interface and follow the security rules below.
+Build against the ICondition interface and follow the security rules below.

 ICondition Rules